 - Flood hazard and risk mapping appeared to be ongoing during the first cycle to cover the remaining areas at risk.
 Conclusions from the finalized mapping should inform the second cycle PFRA, FHRM, and FRMP steps.

-Water Framework Directive (WFD)
+Poland and the Water Framework Directive

 The picture below shows the status of surface water bodies in the Member States, where the colors corespond with the quality of it.
 Poland waters mainly have a moderate to good quality status.

 The assessment of groundwater status generally follows a national approach.
 In Poland 132 (82%) water sources were reported to have good quantitative status and 29 (18%) poor status.
 The River Basin Management Plans (RBMPs) report that the main reason for groundwater bodies not achieving good quantitative status is excessive, long-term consumption of groundwater that exceeds the resources available.
 A total of 150 (93.2%) out of 161 groundwater bodies were reported to have good chemical status and 11 (6.8%) poor status.

 The overarching problem identified in the Polish implementation of the WFD as reflected in the RBMPs is the inconsistency of the planning process.
 In particular, the fact that there is no integrated approach to water management and there seems to be a disconnection between water management and the environmental objectives of European water legislation.
 There is also no evidence of an integrated policy approach between water management and other related policy areas such as navigation, energy production, flood protection, agriculture, etc.

 Poland and the Nitrates Directive

 The implementation program for the Nitrates Directive was prepared in 1999.
 According to the agreement with the European Commission, the rules of this Directive should have been implemented in Polish legislation by 2002, the vulnerable zones designated by 2003, and the action programs for these zones established by 2004.